Oberon00/cpptutorial/proc/types-and-vars.rst

     auto radius;
     radius = 0.0;

-  Variables defined using ``auto`` must always be initialized directly in the definition statement.
+  Variables defined using ``auto`` must always be initialized, i.e. assigned directly in the definition statement.

 The program then goes on, as in the previous version, calculating the diameter, perimeter and area of the circle with the entered radius and printing them.